anubhasaxena/flutter-sensor-dashboard/README.md

 # Campus Hydro Twin: Mobile Dashboard Prototype

 ## Project Overview
-This project is a mobile dashboard prototype demonstrating core Flutter mechanics, including UI construction, state management, basic navigation, and asynchronous data handling.
-It simulates manual inspection logging and live telemetry monitoring.
+This project is a mobile dashboard prototype demonstrating core Flutter mechanics, including UI construction, state management, basic navigation and asynchronous data handling.
+Campus HydroTwin is an intelligent water distribution and leak prediction system designed to monitor campus infrastructure using digital twin technology.
+This mobile application prototype serves as a dedicated dashboard for field engineers to interface with the system on the go.
+It allows users to manually log on-site pipe inspection data and monitor continuous, real-time sensor telemetry from the simulated network.

 ## Technologies Used
 * **Dart & Flutter:** Core application framework.